 Kirsten Basinet has a B.S. in electrical engineering, and is now a graduate student pursuing M.S. in the Computer Science.
 She is currently investigating how game-playing can be used in the classroom to improve engineering education.
 In her free time, she enjoys being involved with college radio and working on a NIST time-receiving Arduino shield.

-Harley Fernandez is a junior pursuing a major in Electrical Engineering and a minor in mathematics.
+Harley Fernandez is a senior pursuing a major in Electrical Engineering and a minor in mathematics.
 He is also the current Vice Chair of the Western Washington University Marine Technology Club.
 During his free time he enjoy playing video games and experiencing the local culture.
 He is excited about joining the ASPECT research group and seeing the outcome of the educational research and hopefully making a contribution to help future students.

-Kevin Richardson is a junior in Electrical Engineering and is pursuing a minor in Mathematics.
+Kevin Richardson is a senior in Electrical Engineering and is pursuing a minor in Mathematics.
 As a research assistant, he is aiding in the study of how gaming and tinkering effect the electrical engineering educational setting.
 He is also the Vice President of the WWU chapter of IEEE-HKN and member of the Marine Technology Club at WWU.
 In his free time he enjoys being outdoors, playing the drums, and being immersed in the Game of Thrones and Lord of the Rings universes.

-Tim Christman is a junior in the Electrical Engineering program and is pursuing a minor in Energy Sciences.
+Tim Christman is a senior in the Electrical Engineering program and is pursuing a minor in Energy Sciences.
 He is researching the implementation of a time-stamp-free synchronization algorithm.
 His interests include current events, minimalist footwear, and strategy games.

 former undergraduate students